sarahciston/codingcare/posts/0critintro.md

 ## Creative–Critical–Care Entanglements

-Trans*formational TechnoCraft argues for the essential entanglement of critical AI and creative-critical coding communities, showing how each is predicated on the other.
+Trans*formative TechnoCraft argues for the essential entanglement of critical AI and creative-critical coding communities, showing how each is predicated on the other.
 No intervention in disproportionately harmful algorithmic systems is possible without critically aware approaches to technologies from deeply plural perspectives.
 No such proliferation of perspectives is possible without inviting spaces to understand, interrogate, and reimagine the infrastructures that support those systems.

 >"Anyone who has ever woven or knitted knows that one can change patterns [...] but, more importantly, they know *there are other patterns*.
 The web of technology can indeed be woven differently, but even to discuss such intentional changes of pattern requires an examination of the features of the current pattern and an understanding of the origins and the purpose of the present design."
 >>—Ursula M. Franklin @franklinRealWorldTechnology2004

+🖼 Yet, how do we participate on our own terms, in order to change systems to suit us?
+Especially when <span class="purple">learning programming is so often intimidating and riddled with false starts,</span> which can further marginalize those whose perspectives are most necessary in order to face the challenges technoculture presents.

+T

 ### We Need Intersectional Critical AI